mpsOxygen/cdnro-workshop/README.md

   subject:
     organizations:
-      - Metaminds
+      - Cloud Native Days RO

   # Avoid using commonName for DNS names in end-entity (leaf) certificates.
 Unless you have a specific
   # need for it in your environment, use dnsNames exclusively to avoid issues with commonName.
   # Usually, commonName is used to give human-readable names to CA certificates and can be avoided for
   # other certificates.
-  commonName: gunicorn
+  commonName: server

   # At least one of commonName (possibly through literalSubject), dnsNames, uris, emailAddresses, ipAddresses or otherNames is required.
   dnsNames:
-    - gunicorn
+    - server
-    - gunicorn.default
+    - server.default
-    - gunicorn.default.svc.cluster.local
+    - server.default.svc.cluster.local

   # Issuer references are always required.
   issuerRef: